jaflesch/ts-pokeapi/docs/docs/math/catch-combo.md

 # Catch Combo

-Capture Combos are a unique feature in Pokémon Let's Go.
+Capture Combos are a unique feature in [Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9mon:_Let%27s_Go,_Pikachu!_and_Let%27s_Go,_Eevee!).
 As you capture more of the same species of Pokémon in a row, you will increase your Catch Combo.
 On the surface, this doesn't provide any special benefit, but there are some big benefits from getting long combos.

 ::::info
 For more info about Catch Combo mechanics, visit [Serebii.net](https://www.serebii.net/letsgopikachueevee/catchcombo.shtml).